venkataravuri/247.ai-assignment/README.md

 Click here to modify [Miro](https://miro.com/app/board/uXjVMrUCYIg=/?share_link_id=799154363440) diagram.

 LLM will be prompted with ```Conversation History```, relevant ```Business Systems Data``` and ```Caller Question/Conversation```
-- LLM generates respoinse
+- LLM generates response
-- The response text is synthesised in voice respones and played back to caller.
+- The response text is synthesised in voice response and played back to caller.

 #### :motorcycle: LLM Model Fine-tuning